-Ranking page allows to rank applications (or applications grouped by portfolios) on a selected metric or indicator.
+The ranking page allows ranking applications (or applications grouped by portfolios) by a selected metric or indicator.

 Ranking can be based on the following metrics/indicators:

-If no portfolio is selected in Group by combo, Ranking page will show applications orddered by selected criteria.
+If no portfolio is selected in the Groupby combo-box, the Ranking page will show applications ordered by the default selected criteria.

 It will shows a top-10 graphic as well as a full list of applications.

-As an example, next image shows applications sorted by higher "Effort to target".
+As an example, the next image shows applications sorted by higher "Effort to target".

-Ranking can be sorted in ascending or descending order.
-Clink on the selected column to switch between ascending/descending.
+The Ranking can be sorted in ascending or descending order.
+Click on the selected column to switch between ascending/descending.

-Clicking on the right arrow of the application will show complete information on that application.
+Click on the arrow on the left of the application to show complete information on that application.

 Information for the selected application includes:

-- The lines of code that application has.
+The lines of code that the application has.

-You can rank portfolios using Group by combo and selecting a portfolio.
+You can rank portfolios using the Group by combo-box and selecting a portfolio.

 What is this used for?

 For example, let's suppose that all applications are assigned to a Provider.
-It would be very interesting to know, for example, which are the providers con higher technical debt.
+It would be very interesting to know, for example, which are the providers with higher technical debt.

 In this way, you know at a first glance a ranking of providers based on technical debt.